This article is open to change. Please report any errors, typos etc. UPDATED: June 9, 2017

 “I’m very excited to hear that you’re familiar with Speak & Rescue.
 However, the voice synthesis technology utilized in it is different from that which was used in Dead Zone.
 Technologically they were different, yes, but the general desire to use voice synthesis in a game was shared by both titles.” – Shigeki Shimizu

-And there for we will be talking more about synthezised voice when we get to Dead Zone.
+And therefore we will be talking more about synthezised voice when we get to Dead Zone.

 Speak & Rescue was released by Sun Denshi in Japan and Taito in the US.